MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 ### What about Dropbox Team folders?

-For easy access, the app displays Team Folders in the root of your connector (among the users).
+For easy access, our app displays Team Folders in the root of your connector (among the users).

 If you're editing the source or destination paths in our app, select the back button to find the root listing of users and team drives, and select the source/destination that you want.